 What is the value of ?

-As long as we transform both sides of the equation by the same value, the sides will still be equal to each other.
+As long as you transform both sides of the equation in the same way, the two sides will remain equal.

-Of course, some algebra problems are much more complicated, and it may be difficult to know what to do to isolate the variable.
+Of course, some algebra problems are more complicated, and it may not be immediately obvious what to do first.

 For example: